Chitralekha Zutshi

 Chitralekha Zutshi specializes in Modern South Asia and the Indian Ocean World, with particular expertise in Islamicate identities and political culture, nationalism and national movements, and historical thought and practice.
 She has spoken and published widely on the interrelationships among these ideas in the context of Kashmir.
 Her articles have appeared in The Journal of Asian Studies, Modern Asian Studies, The Indian Economic and Social History Review, and Economic and Political Weekly, among other journals.
 She is also an occasional contributor to the site KashmirConnected and other news sites.
 She received a PhD in History from Tufts University.

-Her latest book, Sheikh Abdullah: The Caged Lion of Kashmir, a biography of the controversial Kashmiri leader, was recently published by HarperCollins India in its prestigious “Indian Lives” series (2024).
-The Yale University Press edition of the book will be released in summer 2024.
-The book has been reviewed widely and has been at the top of the bestseller lists for non-fiction since its release.
-Watch her discussing the book on The Federal and Aaj Tak Radio.
+Her latest bestselling book, Sheikh Abdullah: The Caged Lion of Kashmir, a highly-acclaimed biography of the controversial Kashmiri leader, was published in 2024 by HarperCollins India in its prestigious “Indian Lives” series and Yale University Press in North America.
+Watch/read her discussing the book on The Federal, Aaj Tak Radio, and W&M News.

 Her previous books include Kashmir: Oxford India Short Introductions (2019) and Kashmir’s Contested Pasts: Narratives, Sacred Geographies, and the Historical Imagination (Oxford University Press, 2014; paperback 2017), which received the Honorable Mention for the Ananda Kentish Coomaraswamy Book Prize from the Association for Asian Studies (2016), and was longlisted for the International Convention of Asia Scholars Book Prize (2015).
 Her first book, Languages of Belonging: Islam, Regional Identity, and the Making of Kashmir, was published in 2003/2004 by Permanent Black (paperback 2011), Hurst & Co., and Oxford University Press.
 It is now available in Kindle and at the Apple Bookstore.
 She has also edited a collection of cutting-edge, interdisciplinary scholarly articles on the region and issue of Kashmir, entitled Kashmir: History, Politics, Representation (Cambridge University Press, 2018).
 Read her discussing her scholarship on W&M News and India Today.